Unified Compute Language

 }

-- • Deterministic DX-VM with predictable cost.
+- • Deterministic execution model with predictable cost semantics.

 Architecture at a glance